jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="optional-field" %}

-Instead of writing `True` or `False`, you can write [Python] code.
-This code will be evaluated for whether it turns out to be true or false.
-For example, instead of `True` or `False`, you could use the name of a variable that is defined by a [`yesno`] question (as long as that variable was defined before the screen loads; the red asterisk cannot be toggled in real time within the browser).
+Instead of writing `True` or `False`, you can write a [Python expression].
+This expression will be evaluated for whether it turns out to be true or false.
+For example, instead of `True` or `False`, you could use the name of a variable that is defined by a [`yesno`] question.

 {% include side-by-side.html demo="required-code" %}

+Instead of using a true/false variable, you could use a conditional expression such as `favorite_fruit == 'apple'`.

+Note that the [Python expression] is evaluated on the server, before the screen loads in the browser.
+Whether a field is required or not cannot be controlled in real time when the user is looking at the screen.

 ## <a name="hint"></a>`hint`